Questions To Ask When Interviewing Any Entertainer

 How far in advance should I book?

-Unfortunately, I don't have a good, solid answer to this question.
+Unfortunately, I don't have a good answer to this question.
 Although I have bookings that extend over a year into the future, some folks call only a few weeks prior and are lucky enough to find their date still open.
 All of my dates are on a first come, first serve basis.
-You are not assured a date until you have paid the booking fee and received your signed contract back with my signature and a receipt for your booking fee.
+You are not assured a date until you have paid the booking fee and signed a contract.
+I am big on communication!
+The day that I receive a contract and deposit, I will send you a text to let you know I have received it and you are booked.
+I then send out a contract with my signature and a receipt for your booking fee.
 A general rule of thumb is 6 months in advance and even further in advance during peak times like May & June, holiday weekends, etc.

 Will you have my favorite song?

+I hope so!!
 I will if you tell me in advance what it is.
-No one will have every song, but with over 22,000 MP3s, I will have most.
+No DJ will have every song, but with over 25,000 MP3s / Videos, I will have most.
 In the pre-event planning, I will inquire about specific songs and/or groups to assure you that I will have those.
 In the rare occurrence that I get stumped onsite by you or one of your guests, I always reply the same thing: "Next time you see me perform, ask again, because if it is sold - I will have it next time!"